 Unfortunately, there are a limited number of Colombian IVF Clinics that work with surrogate cases in Colombia.
 This has has created a bottleneck in regard to availability of surrogates, donors and embryo transfer procedures.

 The key IVF Clinic offering surrogacy services offers Next Generation Sequencing (PGS-NGS), genetic carrier screening and non-invasive prenatal testing (NIPT).

 Sperm or embryos can be shipped to Colombia from other countries, however the costs are high.

 Growing Families we can assist with arranging shared shipments to Colombia to bring the price down.

 Engage with Growing Families

-Growing Families also host regular events featuring expert service providers, surrogates and recent parents.
-View our Event Schedule for an upcoming event near you.
+Want to learn more?
+Join us for one of our regular events, featuring expert service providers, surrogates, and recent parents.
+Check out our Event Schedule for upcoming dates near you.